Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 BDC stands for Bullet Drop Compensation.

-A ballistic drop compensating reticle determines the true point of aim at a measured distance.
-With that, BDC reticles are favored by many long-range hunters.
+A ballistic drop compensating or BDC reticle determines the TRUE point of aim at a measured distance.

+With that, BDC reticles are one of my favorites to use for longer ranges.
 Hash marks, circles, or dots usually mark the distances on the reticle.

-You can often find basic versions with two to three dots on the 6 o’clock position of the crosshair.
-More complex versions will have markings on both 3 and 6 o’clock crosshairs.
+You can often find basic versions of the BDC reticle with two to three dots on the 6 o’clock position of the crosshair.

 The bullet drop compensating reticles may even get more complex with distanced markings along the 3 and 6 o’clock crosshairs.